 All my London walking tours are fully customised to your interests.
 The following are ideas of half day tours that could be combined to make a memorable day, but please contact me to discuss what your requirements are.
 It is possible to do shorter versions.

-For first time visitors I would recommend the City of Westminster as it conatins a number of famous London sites.
+For first time visitors I would recommend the City of Westminster as it contains a number of famous London sites.
 If you have time, contrast it with the City of London, which is off the main tourist route but full of interest and surprises.

-Each area has its own character – aristocratic St James’s with its exclusive shops and art galleries; the multi-cultual Spitalfields; the famous and infamous people who have lived in Chelsea or the village feel of Hampstead or contemporary London around Hoxton and Shoreditch.
+Each area has its own character – aristocratic St James’s with its exclusive shops and art galleries; the multi-cultual Spitalfields; the famous and infamous people who have lived in Chelsea; the village feel of Hampstead or contemporary London around Hoxton and Shoreditch.
 Each will give you a different perspective on the world’s greatest city.

 There are lots of options for lunch such as charming cafes, historic pubs, “real” fish and chips and interesting venues including a converted Turkish bath house!

 I can meet you at your central London accommodation or at a convenient underground station.